-Skill: Team Development

-Today has been centered around working within our JCMT as a team.
+Skill: Team Development Total Time: 20-30 minutes Today has been centered around working within our JCMT as a team.
 In 1963, Bruce Tuckman created a model with four stages to group/team development.
 This model is still widely used today to discuss the stages of development a team encounters.
 These stages are: